plolcott/x86utm/README.md

 ```

 **Ordinary software engineering conclusively proves that D correctly simulated by H cannot possibly
-reach its own simulated return instruction and halt.**
+reach its own simulated return instruction and terminate normally.**

-Simulating halt decider H correctly predicts that D(D) would never stop running unless H aborts its simulation of D. It does this by recognizing a behavior pattern that is very similar to infinite recursion.
+Simulating halt decider H correctly predicts that its simlated D(D) would never stop running unless H aborts its simulation of D. It does this by recognizing a behavior pattern that is very similar to infinite recursion.

 When D calls H to simulate itself this comparable to calling H to call itself and can result in something like infinite recursion.
 Because there are no control flow instructions in D to stop this the recursive simulation continues until H aborts it.